 As you can see, the ingredients are very basic.
 The yogurt and olive oil add a bit of tang and richness.
 The anise seeds add just a hint of licorice flavor — not traditional at all but I love it.
 Feel free to leave them out, or replace them with nigella seeds (which have a subtle onion flavor), poppy seeds or sesame seeds.

-Meanwhile, combine the flour, remaining sugar, anise seeds and salt in a large bowl.
+Begin by combining the flour, yeast, sugar, anise seeds and salt in a large bowl, then whisk to combine.

 Add the liquid mixture to the dry ingredients.

 And stir with a fork until the dough comes together.

 Dust your hands with flour and knead into a soft, sticky ball.

 Let rise in a warm spot until about doubled in size, 1 to 1-1/2 hours.
 Hint: the warmer the spot, the faster it will rise.